mtabanja/covid-19-stats-app/README.md

 ## Description:

-when COVID 19 first started and began to see more cases every day I decided to make this simple app to help people understand what's going on in real-time in a simple way without any social-media complication
+when COVID 19 first started and began to see more cases every day I decided to make this simple app to help people understand what's going on by providing  data on real-time that shows only statistics and numbers simply without any social-media complication

 ## Explore The Code: